-Sue's Machine Quilting Company is moving from basement to storefront after seven years of creating quilts for Jefferson City.
+Sue's Machine Quilting Company is moving from basement to storefront after seventeen years of creating quilts for Jefferson City.

 About Sue's Quilting Company

-Owner Sue Christian started helping her mom make quilts around 15 years ago and branched out on her own about seven years ago.
-Now, Sue and her husband, James, have moved the 14-foot long-arm quilting machine out of their basement and into a space at 111 E. High St.
+Owner Sue Christian started helping her mom make quilts around 21 years ago and branched out on her own about ten years ago.
+Now, Sue and her husband, James, have moved their 4 14-foot long-arm quilting machines out of their basement and into a space at 111 E. High St. in Jefferson City, MO.